 The sustainability of a WASH service is considered in Case Study 3.1.
 As you read it, think about the different pillars of sustainability and whether they are addressed here, and then answer the questions below.

 Case Study 3.1 Jallele and the communal latrine

 During the discussion, the community suggested the construction of a communal latrine as a solution.
 Jallele discussed the situation with an NGO that is engaged in WASH and was able to convince them to allocate money for the construction of a communal latrine with eight seats.
-She told the community about the funding she had obtained and discussed the location of the latrine with the local administration.
+She told the community about the funding she had obtained and discussed the location of the latrine with the kebele administration.
 They identified an open access area near the market place and allocated this land for the construction.
 The justification they gave her was that this area was located at the centre of the community who did not have household latrines.

-The latrine was built at the location the local administration identified.
+The latrine was built at the location the kebele administration identified.
 When the community started to use it Jallele was happy in her accomplishment.
 However, after some time, the latrine started to smell badly.
 The community stopped using it and went back to their old practice of open defecation.
 After a while, the latrine was totally abandoned as a result of the poor management.
 Besides, the bad smell started to affect the people who came to the market to buy and sell goods and they complained strongly about the construction of the latrine at this location.

 Finally, Jallele introduced a follow-up system to address these problems.
 She encouraged the community to make a contribution to renovation of the existing latrine and to construct a new facility further away from the centre.
 She involved the community in the decision-making process and facilitated the setting up of an appropriate management system.

 From Case Study 3.1, what do you think is the possible cause of the failure of the first project that Jallele implemented?